From the World Heritage inscription for Mesa Verde National Park:

 About Mesa Verde National Park

 Mesa Verde National Park was officially designated its current status as a national park in 1906 by US President Theodore Roosevelt.
 Its earliest history can be traced back to the 7500 BCE wherein the region was inhabited by nomadic Paleo-Indians that called the Foothills Mountain complex their home.
-A few years later, Archaic people established settlement within the rock shelters in the area, particularly near the mesa.
+A few years later, Archaic people established a settlement within the rock shelters in the area, particularly near the mesa.
 The Ancient Puebloans, however, were the ones who settled in the region the longest and have created the most impact on the land.
 It is their dwellings that are currently preserved along with the other archaeological preserves in the area.

 In order to survive, the Mesa Verdeans hunted local small game.
 They also organized hunting parties that traveled long distance to find a catch.
 This way of life can be glimpsed into by some of the archaeological remains and ruins within the site of the UNESCO property.
 These hunting tools, their dwellings, and pottery provided a glimpse into the way of life for the Ancestral Puebloans.

 In addition to the cliff dwellings, there were also rock art and murals that were discovered on the area.
 The dispersion of these rock arts was uneven and periodic though.
 Some areas will have numerous rock art while the other areas have none.
-In addition, the styles of the rock art also varied greatly.
+In addition, the styles of rock art also varied greatly.
 This exhibits the possibility of the many different inhabitants that have settled in the region.

 Know Before You Go